-Welding shall be according to CSA W59 and shall be done by a qualified welder employed by a firm certified according to CSA W47.1, Division 1 or Division 2.1.
+Welding shall be according to CSA W59 and shall be done by a qualified welder employed by a firm certified according to CSA W47.1, Division 1 or Division 2.

-Steel H-piles and steel tube piles may be spliced providing the pieces being spliced are not less than 3 m long.
-Splices in marine structures shall be located below the low water level, unless otherwise encased in concrete.
+Steel H-piles and steel tube piles may be spliced providing the pieces being spliced are not less than 3 m long, except for integral abutments' piles, where the pieces being spliced shall not be less than 7.0 m long.
+Where piles are located in a waterbody, splices shall be located below the low water level, unless otherwise encased in concrete.